yogeshmasaistudent/Rest_API-/README.md

 ## INTRODUCTION —

 > "Hi everyone, welcome to this session.
-> Today we will learn REST APIs in the clearest way possible.
+> Today we will learn REST APIs in the clearest and essay way .
 > We will build everything step-by-step, from complete basics to fully functional APIs using Node.js and MongoDB.
 > I will explain each method (GET, POST, PUT, PATCH, DELETE) one at a time.
 > We will write theory → then code → then test it → then move to the next part.